Viewing entries in

 Florida Uniform Heirs Property Act

-In the past, if one of a group of heirs wanted to keep an inherited property but the others wanted to sell, and the heirs couldn’t agree on a sales price, then the only legal remedy that the heirs had was a partition sale under Florida Statute Section 64.041.
+In the past, if one of a group of heirs wanted to keep an inherited property but others wanted to sell, and the parties couldn’t agree on a buy-out, then the only legal remedy was a partition sale.
 The Act allows the heir that wants to buy another heir’s property share the ability to purchase it for its appraised value.
-The intent of the new law is to facilitate preservation of real estate within a family.
+Thus, the new law facilitates preservation of real estate within a family.

 When Does the Florida Uniform Heirs Property Act Apply